hoangquocanhrb/Early-Late-Blight-Potato-Recognition/README.md

 The copy of the above dataset was annotated and add background for segmentation phase.
 I use [Labelme](https://github.com/wkentaro/labelme) in this project.

-To prepare the data, I recommend to create data/Train and data/Test folders in a location separate from your code folder.
-Then create the following structure as in the image below:

 ## Training